lorenzopicoli/Sark/README.md

 Sark is an application that helps you build an XCode project in your Macbook/iMac from any OS without the use of any applications such as Team Viewer.

+#WARNING: THIS IS UNDER DEVELOPMENT, DO NOT USE!
+(We are open for PR's though)

 ## What does Sark needs to run?

 - [XCPretty](https://github.com/supermarin/xcpretty)